exasol/virtual-schemas/doc/dialects/sybase.md

 * The Sybase data type `CHAR(n > 2000)` is mapped to Exasol's `VARCHAR(n)`.
 Exasol only supports `n <= 2000` for data type `CHAR`.
 * The Sybase data types `TEXT` and `UNITEXT` are mapped to `VARCHAR(2000000) UTF8`.
 If the virtual schema is queried and a row of the text column is matched that contains a value that exceed Exasol's column size, an error is shown.
 * The Sybase data types `BINARY`, `VARBINARY`, and `IMAGE` are not supported.

+## Testing information

+The Sybase dialect was tested with the [jTDS 1.3.1 JDBC driver](https://sourceforge.net/projects/jtds/files/jtds/1.3.1/) and Sybase 16.0.